shisteve/NHS/README.md

 011 Plot for the final analysis Prakash's document.
 I first analyse the difference between mean and median.
 I double check the 11 babies with mean minus median greater then 10 (more on this in notebook 013) and I finally do some final plots for the paper.
 Including box plots.
 It includes some plots of wrist versus foot for single babies.

 015 Analysis on bradycardia.
 Counting of episodes and computing duration of those.
 It includes some plots using different thresholds to define bradycardia.
+And some MannWhitney tests for finding statistical difference.